 14. The top 1/16th of the hole is widened to counter sink the insert nut thus insuring a snug and flat fit for the top section.

 15. Insert nuts are used to anchor the brass knob post.

 16. Insert nuts are screwed into place using an Allen wrench

 17. Paired tops and bottoms are numbered to keep them together through the sanding, staining, and finishing process.

 Sanding, Sanding, Sanding

-18. Tops and bottoms are hand sanded at 120 grit, inspected for scratches, then sanded again at 150 grit, and re-inspected again.
+18. Tops and bottoms are hand sanded at 120 grit, inspected for scratches, then sanded again at 150 grit, and re-inspected again. then sanded again at 180.
+Whew!
 This is the longest single step sometimes taking 20 minutes per top and bottom set.

 19. The underside of the tops are branded with a simple note of origin.
 This is not visible in the assembled finished product.

 20. Tops and bottoms will be thoroughly cleaned of dust in preparation for staining.
 A temporary post is placed in the bottom and top sections to enable handling of the pieces during the finishing process.

 21. Some blotters are stained with a mixture of Minwax Dark Walnut (2716) and Minwax Provincial (211).
 This combo provides a pigment stain which enhances the grain and a dye stain for surface color.
 Please see the Custom’s Options page for more color choices.